Roboboa: Hardware

-Roboboa requires 4 x D cell batteries, and 4 x AAA batteries for the remote control.
+Roboboa contains 4 motorized sections, infrared and light sensors and a speaker, with a separate remote controller.
+The body requires 4 D-cell batteries, and the remote requires 4 AAA batteries.

-Functions

-The remote control has 7 action buttons, an 8-way directional pad, and 2 mode buttons.
+The remote has 7 action buttons, an 8-way directional pad, and 2 mode buttons.
 The remote also functions as a flashlight.

-The Strafe/Lazer/Cannon functions allow Roboboa to send commands to other WowWee robots such as other Roboboas, Robosapien, Robosapien v2, Roboreptile, Roboraptor, Robopet, or Roboquad.
+The Strafe/Laser/Cannon functions allow Roboboa to send signals to other WowWee robots.

 Action buttons

 Roboboa operates in distinct modes, accessed by pressing one of the action buttons.
 Secondary options are selectable by holding the action button down for 2 seconds, or by pressing a Mode button followed by an action button.
 Roboboa also has a Lighting Mode button on his head, which converts him into an area light After 1 hour, Roboboa will revert from Lighting Mode to Aware mode.
 In Aware Mode, Roboboa remains in place but will track movement and emit various sounds.